 10%

-All rates are per person, based on double occupancy in POUND STERLING, Cruise rates do not include air, hotel or transfer arrangements of any kind, Gratuities are not included, There are a limited number of three berth cabins available, Port charges are additional, Certain restrictions apply, Sole Occupancy Supplement: 100% category 1, owner's Cabin, 50% category 2 through 6.
+All rates are per person, based on double occupancy in POUND STERLING.
+Cruise rates do not include air, hotel or transfer arrangements of any kind.
+Gratuities are discretionary and are not included.
+There are a limited number of three berth cabins available.
+Port Charges are included in the per person price as above (but shown separately).
+Discounts, including Early Booking Discounts and Past Passengers Discounts are not applicable on Port Charges.
+Certain restrictions apply.
+Sole Occupancy Supplement: 100% category 1 Deluxe Suite (Royal Clipper Only) & Owner's Cabin, 50% category 2 through 6.